To Kill A Mockingbird Review Written by Harper Lee

 Lee has written a book that indeed pulses with life, with great compassion and a natural good humor.
 The book is evocative, tender, with the message that drives the action inside.
 Hope and sorrow, all combines brings a lively setting on the book.
 The dialogue is readable and very real; you can literally love as Scout makes up her minds.
-You would be intrigued by Atticus heroism, and you would want him to be a real man into today’s world.
+You would be intrigued by Atticus heroism in Austin, and you would want him to be a real man into today’s world.
 You will fall in love with the inner beauty and innocence found in Jem and Scout.

 Even though the story was created many years ago, you can get the idea that what happened can also happen today in places where people fear each other social differences.
 To Kill a Mockingbird is a modern story of how heavy issues like racism, oppression and injustices should be met, how these issues should be fought and overcome without fear.
 This book is a tale of childhood, but it shows how our world should be and how we should all change it.